-The human nervous system can be broken down into three stages that may be represented in block diagram form as:
+It seems natural to try to base our AI systems on the human nervous system.
+This can be broken down into three stages that may be represented in block diagram form as:

 Receptors collect information from the environment, and effectors generate interactions with the environment.
 The flow of information between them is represented by arrows - both forward and backward.